langerma/icinga-plugins/README.md

 check_jenkins_jobs.py
 =============
-a script designed to get status information about jenkins jobs via API script is not fully finished
+a script designed to get status information about jenkins jobs via API. script is not fully finished